Post subject: RF Shielding Posted: Sat Mar 17,

 direct me to where I can find some literature on RF shielding?
 Im particularly

 Here is an example to one:

 You can't avoid shielding if you design Oscillators and other

 frequency sources.
-Usually the reference oscillator and the PLL should be
+Usually the reference oscillator and the PLL should

-to avoid coupling between the two which can produce feedback and
+avoid coupling between the two which can produce feedback and lead to

-radiation from propogating and to prevent coupling between adjacent frequencies.
+from propogating and to prevent coupling between adjacent frequencies.

 Location: London UK

 or still less, copyright infringement, you could learn more about screening

 reading up the theory.